Callumgander/CourseNotes/Intro to React v5.md

 - Error boundaries

 What does context do?
-- provide application level state that all components can access
+- provide *applicaion* level state that all components can access
 - mostly replaces Redux